 The WG notes that several providers currently include in their terms of service or other published policies provisions pursuant to which the provider may Disclose or Publish a customer's details, or suspend or terminate service to a customer.
 Possible circumstances include where action is required by legal process such as court orders, subpoenas, or warrants, by ICANN Consensus Policy or by Registry requirements.
 Occasions also may arise in the course of resolving third party claims involving the domain name or its uses, including where necessary to protect property or rights, the safety of the public or any person, or to prevent or stop activity that may be illegal or unethical.
-Without mandating that such specific provisions be included in an accredited provider's terms of service, the WG nonetheless recommends that accredited providers should indicate clearly in their terms of service the specific grounds upon which a customer's details may be Disclosed or Published or service suspended or terminated55.
-Accredited P/P service providers should also include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved online location) where a person may look up the authoritative definitions and meanings of specific terms such as Disclosure or Publication.
+Without mandating that such specific provisions be included in an accredited provider's terms of service, the WG nonetheless recommends that accredited providers should indicate clearly in their terms of service the specific grounds upon which a customer's details may be Disclosed or Published or service suspended or terminated.
+In making this recommendation, the WG noted the changes to be introduced to the IRTP in 2016, where following a Change of Registrant a registrar is required to impose a 60-day interregistrar transfer lock.
+The WG also recommends that accredited P/P service providers should include in their terms of service a link or other direction to the ICANN website (or other ICANN-approved